 " It is very much a better working environment, I’ve got more job satisfaction helping out the customers. "

 Customer Sales Advisor at Newbury Station, which already adopts a customer focused approach.

-Informed by extensive and ongoing engagement with accessibility, safety and passenger groups, rail companies are also committing to a series of pledges for passengers.
+Informed by extensive and ongoing engagement with accessibility, safety and passenger groups, rail companies committed to a series of proposal pledges for passengers.